benicerxd/benicerxd.github.io/pages/notes.md

 permalink: /notes
 ---

 These are a mix of personal and work notes - my own wiki.
 Click any note to explore its links and context.
+- in the future there will be #personal and #professional notes